Major Update

 • Overview

-Section 2 covers how to lock down infrastructure within a virtual private network.
+Section 2 covers how to lock down infrastructure and data using virtual private network controls.
 As the public cloud IP address blocks are well known and default network security is often lax, millions of sensitive assets are unnecessarily accessible to the public Internet.
 This section will ensure that none of these assets belong to your organization.

 It begins by demonstrating how ingress and egress traffic can be restricted within each provider.
-Students will analyze the damage that can be done without these controls by accessing a public-facing database and creating a reverse shell session in each environment.
-We will then eliminate both attack vectors with secure cloud configuration.
+Students will analyze the damage that can be done without these controls using examples like accessing a public-facing database containing sensitive information.
+They will then eliminate unnecessary ingress traffic with secure cloud configuration.

-The next module covers cloud-based network analysis capabilities to address malicious traffic on network channels that cannot be blocked.
+The section concludes by covering how to enable cloud-based network analysis capabilities to address malicious traffic on network channels that cannot be blocked.
 Students will analyze cloud flow logs and search for indicators of compromise.
-The module also covers AWS Traffic Mirroring and Google Cloud Packet Mirroring, both of which have associated Bonus Challenges.
+This module covers flow logging solutions in all three cloud, Google Cloud Firewall Rules logging, AWS Traffic Mirroring, and Google Cloud Packet Mirroring.
+Many of these topics have associated Bonus Challenges.

 Exercises